Sharing All Your Original Posts on Social Media

 Creating a Dedicated Facebook Page (Not Just Sharing with Your Friends!)

 If you have a publication you are editing, that you are actually really serious about, you should consider making a fan page for it.
 Or a fan page for yourself.
 Or both.
 Unless you’re paying for ads, your reach may not be huge.
-But you can still try following the advice given here.
+But you can still try following any suitable advice on that you fiind.